-In other activities, we have covered solving linear equations using 'algebraic' methods.
-However, equations can also be solved using a graphical method which is what we consider in this activity.
+However, equations can also be solved using a graphical method, which is the method we will consider in this activity.

 3x + 1 = 8

 3x + 1 - 1 = 8 - 1

 3x = 7

 x = 7/3 or 2.33333...

 So we can be totally sure that we have the correct answer in the last question.

 In this activity, we will find solutions to pairs of equations using graphs and finding where the lines intersect.

 Graphs will be shown on your screen so don't forget to use your magnifier on the toolbar if you find them tricky to see at any point.